serge-medvedev/freeton-toolbox/README.md

 Docker handles crashes and restarts service automatically.

 ## Disclaimer
-All you'll see below works well for me on the __TESTNET__.
-I didn't test it on the MAINNET.

 Details of installation and setup of tools mentioned below, e.g. Docker or Docker Compose, are out of scope of this guide.

 ## Validator setup
 We'll be running validator node in a Docker container so you'll need __Docker__ and __Docker Compose__ installed.
-Validator script is required to be run periodically so we'll need some kind of __cron__ (e.g. cronie or fcron).
-To send email notifications we'll use dockerized version of __msmtp__ utility provided by the Toolbox.
 Also we'll need __git__ to clone this repo :)

 0. Make sure you're able to run `docker` and `docker-compose` commands without using `sudo`